lc-soft/LCUI/README.md

 Want to know what LCUI can do?
 You can view the following projects:

+- [Trad](https://github.com/lc-soft/trad) - A lightweight and C based language for building user interfaces. it is a language designed for LCUI, with this language you can easily implement data binding and event binding in the UI.
 - [LCUI.css](https://github.com/lc-ui/lcui.css) - A UI component framework for building LCUI application.
 - [LCFinder](https://github.com/lc-soft/LC-Finder) - An image manager, it uses most of the features of LCUI, and you can use it as a reference to evaluate whether LCUI's performance and development complexity meets your needs.